Mother Wounds: How Emotional Neglect Shapes Women

 A Message of Hope

-If you're reading this and thinking "this is me," I want you to know something: You are not broken.
-You are not too much or not enough.
-The little girl who needed more from her mother deserved exactly that – more.
+If you're reading this and thinking this is me, there's something I want you to know.
+You are not broken.
+You are not too much, and you are not not enough.
+The little girl who needed more from her mother deserved exactly that: more.

-Your mother's inability to love you the way you needed doesn't reflect your worth.
-It reflects her own wounds, her own limitations, her own pain.
-That doesn't excuse the harm, but it does free you from the story that you weren't lovable enough to keep her close.
+Your mother's inability to love you the way you needed was never a measure of your worth.
+It reflected her own wounds, her own limits, her own pain.
+That doesn't excuse the harm.
+But it does free you from the oldest story, the one that says you simply weren't lovable enough to keep her close.

 Healing these wounds takes time.
-It's not about becoming perfect or never feeling that ache again.
-It's about learning to give yourself what you didn't get, setting boundaries that protect your peace, and building relationships with people who see your worth clearly.
+It isn't about becoming someone who never feels the ache again.
+It's about learning to give yourself what you didn't receive, protecting your peace with boundaries, and surrounding yourself with people who see your worth clearly.

 You get to rewrite the story now.
-You get to decide what love looks like in your life moving forward.
-And you get to be the mother to yourself that you always deserved to have.
+You get to decide what love looks like from here.
+And you get to become, for yourself, the mother you always deserved to have.

 If this article resonated with you, you may also find these helpful: